-Vnesheconombank (VEB) in successfully defending a claim brought by a bondholder against the former Soviet bank for Foreign Economic Activity, and discharged a charging order.
+Vnesheconombank (VEB) in successfully defending a claim brought by a bondholder against the former Soviet bank for Foreign Economic Activity.

-Acted for a number of institutions in relation to confidential regulatory matters, including LIBOR, FX, Precious Metals and Treasuries, involving the FCA and SFO in the UK; BaFin in Germany; CONSOB in Italy; and CFTC, SEC and DOJ in the U.S.
+A number of institutions in relation to confidential regulatory matters, including LIBOR, FX, precious metals, and Treasuries, involving the FCA and SFO in the UK; BaFin in Germany; CONSOB in Italy; and CFTC, SEC, and DOJ in the U.S.

 Corporate and Private Equity

-A U.S. corporate, Scientific Games, in relation to proceedings in the UK and Italy for enforcement of an indemnity and warranty claims arising out of the acquisition of a entertainments business.
+Scientific Games, a leading U.S. entertainment business, in relation to proceedings in the UK and Italy for enforcement of an indemnity and warranty claims arising out of a major acquisition.

 Victoria Plum, one of the UK’s leading online bathroom retailers, in a successful High Court claim for infringement of a registered trademark against another bathroom retailer, Victorian Plumbing.

 TPG in its $599 million exit sale of its entire 34.45% holding in Lenta Ltd. to Severgroup LLC; and Lenta in connection with the mandatory tender offer made by Severgroup for all the outstanding shares of Lenta, including its London/Moscow-listed GDRs.

 Extensive experience advising sovereigns on immunity issues and enforcement as part of the firm’s position as a leading global advisor to sovereigns.